 Winner of the prestigious Telluride Bluegrass Festival Band Contest in June 2017, Sugar and the Mint hails from Prescott, Arizona.
 The acoustic string quintet consists of Matt Tatum Haynes (mandolin, vocals), Johan Glidden (lead vocals, guitar, violin), Glory Glidden (violin, vocals), Keenan Hammack (guitar, vocals), and Cosimo Bohrman (bass, vocals).

 Just Past Midnight and Grape Flavored are available for purchase or streaming on iTunes, Spotify, Amazon, YouTube, and bookstores.

-Sugar and the Mint music videos of "How Far" (from Just Past Midnight) and "Ain't No Grave" (from Grape Flavored) can be viewed at www.sugarandthemint.com and on the band's YouTube channel.
+Sugar and the Mint’s music video "How Far" (from Just Past Midnight) can be viewed at www.sugarandthemint.com and on the band's YouTube channel.

 See Upcoming Events to find one of Sugar and the Mint's many performances across the United States.